bigdoods/jenca-authentication/README.md

 * Better auth tokens, see https://flask-login.readthedocs.org/en/latest/#remember-me.
 * Perhaps login should happen after signup, this should be factored out.
 * API responses should have good messages, data, not just status codes
-* Automated, good API docs (instead of this terrible README solution)
+* Automated, good API docs (instead of this terrible README solution) probably sphinxcontrib.autohttp.flask
 * Validate schema of JSON, e.g. with https://github.com/mattupstate/flask-jsonschema or http://pythonhosted.org/Flask-Inputs/